-

 Lightly dust one cloth-lined 11" oval brotform with flour.
 (This large loaf can also fit into a 12" to 13" long brotform, or one 9" round brotform; see “tips,” below for other choices for brotforms and baking vessels.)

-Spread the Artisan Bread Topping on a rimmed baking sheet or piece of parchment.
+To add the topping: Spread the bread topping on a rimmed baking sheet or piece of parchment.
 Wet a clean kitchen towel, then wring it out; it should still be pretty damp.
 Roll the top and sides of the shaped dough over the towel to moisten the loaf, then through the seeds to coat.
 Transfer the loaf seam-side up to the brotform, then cover.

 Allow the dough to rise at room temperature for 2 to 2 1/2 hours, until the dough feels light; a gentle poke with a floured finger will result in the indentation filling in slowly.
 Alternatively, refrigerate the covered brotform for 10 to 24 hours.
 (If the dough felt sluggish during the initial rise, allow it to sit at room temperature for up to 1 hour before refrigerating.)